kaigolden/DATA-581-01_DataAnalyticsPortfolio/SQL/README.md

 # SQL Projects

 ## Objective
-The purpose of this project is to develop skills to execute SQL basics using [sqliteonline](https://sqliteonline.com/).
+The purpose of this project is to develop the skills needed to execute SQL basics using [sqliteonline](https://sqliteonline.com/).

 ### What is included
   1. Table creation and population